wp-plugins/sf-move-login/readme.txt

 == Description ==

 This plugin forbids access to **http://example.com/wp-login.php** and creates new urls, like **http://example.com/login** or **http://example.com/logout**.
 This is a great way to limit bots trying to brute force your login (trying to guess your login and password).
-Of course, the new urls are easier to remember too.
+Of course, the new URLs are easier to remember too.

 Also remember: the use of this plugin does NOT exempt you to use a strong password.
 Moreover, never use "admin" as login, this is the first attempt for bots.